halitbatur/e-commerce-project/README.md

 - The admin should be able to add new shop items.
 - The admin should be able to update the details of a shop item, such as description, price, available count, etc.
-- The admin can delete one or more items from the items list.
+- The admin should be able to delete one or more items from the items list.
+- The admin should be able to search for shop items based on different properties.